Organic synthesis: Characterization

 Necessary to organic synthesis is characterization.
 Characterization refers to the measurement of chemical and physical properties of a given compound, and comes in many forms.
 Examples of common characterization methods include: nuclear magnetic resonance (NMR), mass spectrometry, Fourier-transform infrared spectroscopy (FTIR), and melting point analysis.
 Each of these techniques allow for a chemist to obtain structural information about a newly synthesized organic compound.
 Depending on the nature of the product, the characterization method used can vary.

 Relevance

 Organic synthesis is an important chemical process that is integral to many scientific fields.
 Examples of fields beyond chemistry that require organic synthesis include the medical industry, pharmaceutical industry, and many more.
 Organic processes allow for the industrial-scale creation of pharmaceutical products.
 An example of such a synthesis is Ibuprofen.
 Ibuprofen can be synthesized from a series of reactions including: reduction, acidification, formation of a Grignard reagent, and carboxylation.

 Synthesis of ibuprofen by Kjonass et al.

 In the synthesis of Ibuprofen proposed by Kjonass et al., p-isobutylacetophenone, the starting material, is reduced with sodium borohydride (NaBH_{4}) to form an alcohol functional group.
 The resulting intermediate is acidified with HCl to create a chlorine group.
 The chlorine group is then reacted with magnesium turnings to form a Grignard reagent.
 This Grignard is carboxylated and the resulting product is worked up to synthesize ibuprofen.

-This synthetic route is just one of many medically and industrially relevant reactions that have been created, and continued to be used.